 Cool Culinaria Ultimate Giclee Prints on 130lb paper.
-Printed in USA.
+11oz ceramic mugs.
+All printed in USA.

-Each print is accompanied by an 11x17" copy of the interior menu
+Each print is accompanied by a copy of the interior menu

 Doughnuts and coffee are one of the world's great food pairings and this menu is from the famous Mayflower Donuts chain of shops.
-Established in
+Established in New York

 in 1931 by Adolph Levitt, an immigrant from Russia

 , he shortened the name to donut and developed the first automatic doughnut making machine.
 Eventually there was a chain of 18 Mayflower Donuts shops across the country.
 Levitt printed the famous jingle on Mayflower donuts boxes, showing two men dressed as old-fashioned jesters, facing away from each other, one smiling at a fat doughnut with a small hole and the other frowning at a thin doughnut with a large hole: